AurelioAguirre/wallpapercave-scraper/README.md

-# wallpapercave-scraper
+# wallpapercave-scraper 0.3

 A simple Python script that will scrape images from wallpapercave.com and install them into a folder called images.

-Under Development.

-Still doesn't work for categories, but works for front page, and any search.
+Now works for front page, all searches, and all categories.

+Under development:

+    Interface improvements

 How to use: